kyleboas/tacticsjournal.com/_posts/2025/01/2025-01-01-why-the-tactics-journal-is-no-longer-posting-on-x.md

 image: "https://raw.githubusercontent.com/kyleboas/images/main/uploads/2024/12/29/Image-29Dec2024_15:15:51.png"
 ---

 I will no longer be posting on the social media site X, formerly known as Twitter.
 The decision to leave is being forced upon me due to the deteriation of the website.
+I no longer want to contribute to their platform.

 <!---more--->

 In my apolitical view: the site has been overun by crypto scams, porn bots, conspiracy theories, racism, misogyny.
 It is a haven for every form of lunacy and degenceray that you could imagine, and it has become nearly imposssible to have any productive conversations.
+They allow and encourage it.
 It is a cesspool of rage baiting content made to drive engagment.
-It is an angry platform.
+It is an angry platform driven by division and controversy.
+Reading the site [makes your day worse](https://holapapi.substack.com/p/x-out).

-And then there is their targeted and increasingly rampant attack on external websites, like mine, through the disgusting practice of link suppression.
+If you can somehow get past that, then there is their targeted and increasingly rampant attack on external websites, like mine, through the disgusting practice of link suppression.

 It started last year when I learned more about the site's increasing concerted effort to suppress links.
-Here is an example of how posting a link to X works:
+Here is an example of how posting a link to X works.

 First, I add a link to my blog post in an X post.
 I am sharing my hard work, something that should be celebrated by X because I am providing content to them for free.